2000gmod/MetroVM/README.md

 After that, the machine will read the next instruction.
 Therefore, it is possible to program directly in a hex editor, but for practical purposes, it is not recommended.

-Included in the main folder is a Python script named _asmscript.py_ used to comvert from a human readable assembly format to the executable format.
+Included in the main folder is a Python script named _asmscript_ used to convert from a human readable assembly format to the executable format.

 ### Assembly Syntax
 The assembler expects 1 command per line.
 For example: